Lewisham Council Homepage Skip navigation

 There will be a £500 penalty fee if a site is found without a valid licence.

-How do I report scaffolding or hoarding which is causing an obstruction or is inadequately signed?
+How do I report scaffolding or hoarding which is causing an obstruction?

 Contact